uk-gov-mirror/nhsdigital.NRLF/terraform/account-wide-infrastructure/README.md

 ### If you get "Error: creating CodeBuild Webhook"

-If you see this erro:
+If you see this error:

 ```
 │ Error: creating CodeBuild Webhook (nhsd-nrlf-ci-build-project): operation error CodeBuild: CreateWebhook, https response error StatusCode: 400, RequestID: , ResourceNotFoundException: Access token not found in CodeBuild project for server type github